edgelesssys/contrast/README.md

 ## Upcoming Contrast features

-- Transparent service mesh (apps can currently use mTLS with Coordinator certs for secure communication)
 - Plugin for a key management service (KMS) for attestation/coordinator certificate-based key release
 - High availability (distributed Contrast Coordinator)